nimitpatel26/tenki-weather-app/README.md

 # Tenki Weather App

 ## Introduction
 This repository contains code to a weather application.
 It shows weekly weather forecast and when clicking on a weekly forecast, it will show detailed forecast.
 It also shows news for that particular location.
 The front-end is in React.js and the back-end is lambda functions written in Go.
 The application is available live on [weather.nimitpatel.me](https://weather.nimitpatel.me).
+Demo for the application can be viewed [here](https://youtu.be/a1XWcVwrlGg).

 ## Folder/File Info